natashabatalha/PandExo/docs/jwstdict.rst

    less than 5 and the saturation level less than 60%.
 -  **Group Number Too High?**: Prints out warning if number of groups per integration exceeds 65536
--  **Saturated?**: This is an output directly taken from Pandeia’s “hard saturation” flag.
+-  **Saturated?**: This is an output directly taken from Pandeia's "hard saturation" flag.
 If there are any saturated pixels, it will alert you here.
 You can also see the saturation profile.
--  **Non linear?**: This is an output directly taken from Pandeia’s “soft saturation” flag.
+-  **Non linear?**: This is an output directly taken from Pandeia's "soft saturation" flag.
--  **% full well high?**: If you’ve set the saturation level over 80%, it will warn you.
+-  **% full well high?**: If you've set the saturation level over 80%, it will warn you.

 .. code:: python